Language and skills support

 This course covers all the major skills involved in writing assignments, including interpreting the task; academic style; referencing and paragraphing.

-In semester 1, this six-week course is intended for students submitting their dissertation in January/February and focuses on writing the different sections, e.g. the Literature Review, the Results and the Discussion parts.
+In semester 1, this 4-week course is intended for students submitting their dissertation in January/February and focuses on writing the different sections, e.g. the Literature Review, the Results and the Discussion parts.
 In semester 2, this course is for those students who submit during the summer.

-English for Employment Skills
+English for Employment Skills (4 weeks, face to face/online)

 Employability skills are key to successful career planning.
 On this course you will look at a range of skills and language related to employability such as developing your CV to meet the standards required by employers in the UK, writing cover letters, developing your job searching skills and learning how to tackle a range of assessment centre tasks.